Faazil/100-days-of-devops/challenges/week-05/day-34.md

 - Merge the feature branch into the master branch`, but before pushing your changes complete below point.

 - Create a post-update hook in this git repository so that whenever any changes are pushed to the master branch, it creates a release tag with name release-2023-06-15, where 2023-06-15 is supposed to be the current date.
 For example if today is 20th June, 2023 then the release tag must be release-2023-06-20.
-Make sure you test the hook at least once and create a release tag for today's release.
+Ensure you test the hook at least once and create a release tag for today's release.

 - Finally remember to push your changes.